Popsink/documentation/docs/snowflake-ibmi/quickstart.md

 Take notes of the journaled tables you'd like to replicate.

-### 1.2 Review network access

-In a later step, the app will generate SQL commands that only a user with ```ACCOUNTADMIN``` privileges can run.
-This will open network access to the source database.
-Please make sure your administrator is informed that the app needs access to all the port of the source database.

-### 1.3 Find an available name for the target database
+### 1.2 Find an available name for the target database

 Snowflake's security prevents an app to list all the existing databases and schemas.
 That's why your administrator needs to run
 ```SHOW DATABASES``` to confirm that your choice of target database name is valid.